 Yes.
 Because most of the terpenes are stripped out during distillation, distillate carts tend to be mostly odorless.
 If you;’re going for inconspicuousness, distillate carts may be the way to go, but live resin offers much more flavor and aromatics.

-Whether you’re looking for more affordable, less fragrant distillate or you want to go with an authentic experience as close to cannabis as possible with live resin, we’ve got you covered at Lucid.
+Whether you’re looking for more affordable, less fragrant distillate or you want to go with an authentic experience as close to cannabis as possible with live resin, we’ve got you covered at Alkaloid Cannabis Company.
 Be sure to check out our menu for a full collection of cannabis vape carts.